 - The application impersonates or mimics a system, browser, or component message or prompt (Malware).

-- The application replaces existing hyperlinks and/or hijacks to display advertisements without user’s consent (Malware).
+- The application replaces existing hyperlinks and/or hijacks to display advertisements without the user’s consent (Malware).

 - The application automatically or unexpectedly sends spam, makes calls, or clicks on ads and links (Malware).